Annotation

 To add an Event with a specific time frame:

-1. In the left panel, select the Event tool, or press E on your keyboard.
+1. In the left panel, select the Event tool, or press E on the keyboard.

 2. Hover over the timeline and place the cursor where you want the Event to start.